Hamburger

 Issuing written employment agreements is common best practice and is recommended, but it is also possible to conclude an agreement verbally or through action (but the information obligations below would apply regardless).

 As a result of Sweden's implementation of the EU Directive on Transparent and Predictable Working Conditions, new information requirements entered into force on June 29, 2022.
 According to these new rules, the employer is required to, in writing, provide employees information regarding all terms and conditions that are essential to the employment.
 The written information shall include inter alia the name of the employer, salary, workplace, vacation and type of employment, and the employee shall be provided the information within certain times frames (7 calendar days for certain basic conditions and 30 calendar days for other information).
+However, unless specifically requested by the employee, there is no legal requirement to update any of the employment agreements entered into before June 29, 2022.

 Probationary periods